1st Birthday for AB Electronics UK

-At the present time we have a new Buffer Pi board almost ready to launch when the connectors arrive from our suppliers.
-This will give full protection for the Raspbery Pi’s GPIO port with ESD protection and full logic level shifting across all the GPIO pins with the option of 3.3V or 5V output on the buffered side.
-Also under development is a combined high speed analogue to digital and digital to analogue board.
+At the present time, we have a new Buffer Pi board almost ready to launch when the connectors arrive from our suppliers.
+This will give full protection for the Raspberry Pi’s GPIO port with ESD protection and full logic level shifting across all the GPIO pins with the option of 3.3V or 5V output on the buffered side.
+Also under development is a combined high-speed analogue-to-digital and digital-to-analogue board.
 Initial testing is showing a sample rate of around 15,500 samples per second on the Raspberry Pi while the BeagleBone Black with its faster processor is averaging 22,883 samples per second.

 If any of our website visitors have ideas for new expansion boards please contact us and we will see if we can turn your idea into a new board.

-We would like to thank all the business and customers who have supported us in our first year of trading.
+We would like to thank all the businesses and customers who have supported us in our first year of trading.